dsmooke/readme-inception/README.md

 The last section of a README is a license.
 This lets other developers know what they can and cannot do with your project.

-# Mini-Project

-In this activity, you will build a command-line tool that generates a README.md file from user input.

-## Instructions

-* Your application should prompt the user for information like their name, location, bio, LinkedIn URL, and GitHub URL.
-Feel free to add any additional prompts you think of.

-* An HTML document containing the information collected from the prompts should be constructed and written to the file system.
-Be sure to add some CSS styling to the document.

 ## Instructions

 It might be a good idea to start building out the HTML skeleton in a real HTML file.
 Once you're happy with the HTML file's appearance in the browser, you can copy and paste its contents into a string template literal.
 Then you can write a function to insert the user input into the appropriate places in the HTML string before writing it to the file system.